Anjan-2006/Linkedin-Automation-Workflow/README.md

 # LinkedIn Automation Workflow - ReadMe

 ## Overview
 This workflow automates the discovery, summarization, formatting, and posting of drone-related news articles on LinkedIn using AI and API integrations.
-It enables scheduled, consistent, and engaging LinkedIn content publishing.
+It enables scheduled, consistent, and engaging LinkedIn content publishing.Please check out the output linkedin account in the description

 ---